11andrew1991/design_patterns/Bridge/README.md

     the abstraction and implementation into two different class hierarchies so that both can be extend independently.

 <p align="center">
+    <p>If we look into bridge design pattern with example, it will be easy to understand.
+Lets say we have an interface hierarchy in both interfaces and implementations like below image.</p>
     <img src="https://github.com/11andrew1991/design_patterns/blob/master/Bridge/img/Bridge-Interface-Hierarchy.png" />
+    <p>Now we will use bridge design pattern to decouple the interfaces from implementation.
+UML diagram for the classes and interfaces after applying bridge pattern will look like below image.</p>
     <img src="https://github.com/11andrew1991/design_patterns/blob/master/Bridge/img/bridge-shape.png" />
     <img src="https://github.com/11andrew1991/design_patterns/blob/master/Bridge/img/bridge.PNG" />
 </p>